webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 '''Tip''' if you are in "production" level, just look at the files with '''production''' instead.

-The rule of thumb is that what’s in '''/srv/pillar''' MUST have nothing private as its publicly visible on GitHub @@TODO set pillars github repo.
+The rule of thumb is that what’s in '''/srv/pillar''' MUST have nothing private as its publicly visible on GitHub.

 All private data is stored in '''/srv/private''' and have its own separate Git repository that only trusted people should have access.